Tech at the Leading EdgeMar 16, 2023

 Building a shared lexicon for the National Cybersecurity Strategy

-By Emma Schroeder and the Cyber Statecraft Initiative
+By the Cyber Statecraft Initiative

-Originally from Duxbury, Massachusetts, she holds an MA in History of War from King’s College London’s War Studies Department.
+Originally from Duxbury, Massachusetts, Schroeder holds an MA in History of War from King’s College London’s War Studies Department.
 She also attained her BA in International Relations & History, with a concentration in Security Studies, from the George Washington University’s Elliott School of International Affairs.